 In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
 This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything that constitutes the full payment.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Loan Qualifying Calculator.

-Remember these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.